Read the testimonials

 - Generic information on the training centre

-- Agreement and committment from the Mentor and Department director/Supervisor
+- Agreement and commitment from the Mentor and Department director/Supervisor

 - Certificate of attendance to at least one EAPCI Congress (EuroPCR and/or PCR London Valves) during the 24 months of interventional cardiology training